O1ahmad/operator/README.md

 # Operator

-**Operator** is the first `User-Interface-as-a-Service (UIaaS)` software solution aimed at disrupting the way users interact with the myriad of open-source and proprietary services available on the web.
+**Operator** is the first `User-Interface-as-a-Service (UIaaS)` software solution aimed at optimizing the way users interact with the myriad of open-source and proprietary services available on the web.
 Typically, the de facto interface used between users and these services is a command-line interface or CLI using terminal programs distributed across the major OS platforms (Windows, Mac, Linux).
 These types of interfaces are text-based, prone to typing errors, challenging to learn/remember, "noisy" by nature and are overall considerably less inefficient in terms of productivity when compared to more graphical user-interfaces.

 <img src="https://miro.medium.com/max/786/1*4jGCY6YznCuRlYiLPaL27A.webp">